Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Methods

 \subsection{Fitting the Random Effects Model}

-Having estimated the distributions of each model to be included in the combination, we now calculate the combined estimate, $\widehat{\theta}$ using the random effects model.
-The custom weights, together with $\widehat{y_i}$ and $\widehat{se_i}$ from the fitted distributions of each candidate model, are passed to the \texttt{metafor} package in R using the \texttt{rma} call\cite{Viechtbauer2010}, using the REML method to calculate $\tau^2$ with incorporation of either the Wald-type CIs (\textit{REML alone}), or KNHA method for the calculation of the CIs (\textit{REML+KNHA}).
-The associated CRs for the \textit{REML alone} and \textit{REML+KNHA} approaches can then be obtained using the \texttt{predict.rma} call in the \texttt{metafor} package.
-The CR is calculated under the assumption that $\tau^2$ is known as opposed to being estimated.
-Viechtbauer\cite{Viechtbauer2010}, however, notes that a method for calculating a CR which is able to account for the uncertainty of the $\tau^2$ estimate may be implemented in the future.
+Having estimated the distributions of each model to be included in the combination, we now calculate the combined estimate using the random effects model.
+The custom weights, together with $\widehat{y_i}$ and $\widehat{se_i}$ from the fitted distributions of each candidate model, are passed to the \texttt{metafor} package in R using the \texttt{rma} call\cite{Viechtbauer2010}, using the REML method to estimate $\tau^2$ with incorporation of either the Wald-type CIs (\textit{REML alone}), or KNHA method for the calculation of the CIs (\textit{REML+KNHA}).